dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 3. *The **tournament** and **discussion** modules (which are core subdomains and implement engagement functionalities) don't have any incoming uses relation, but rather only use modules of the core domain.
 This means that from a point of view of **modifiability** it's easy to modify and delete them, and also add other  homologue engagement functionalities.
 From a point of view of Domain Model Integrity the Bounded Context of these peripheric functionalities (likely to be teams of Software Engineering students) assume a Conformist position towards the Bounded Contexts of the Core Domain.*

 ## Related Views

+- Refer to the [Decomposition View](module_view_decomposition.md) for module descriptions and purposes.

 ## References
 For a detailed style guide, refer to Chapter 2.2 of Documenting Software Architectures: Views and Beyond (2nd Edition): Paul Clements, Felix Bachmann, Len Bass, David Garlan, James Ivers, Reed Little, Paulo Merson, Robert Nord, Judith Stafford 2010 Addison-Wesley.